luluzhou1/alinush.github.io/_posts/2024-05-02-what-in-the-smurf-is-a-silent-setup-multiverse-unpredictable-function.md

 This allows us to define unpredictability in the silent setup setting, where it will not be possible to extract the SKs under which the adversary's prediction was made (unlike in the DKG setting), since VKs can be adversarial.
 Lastly, even though $\mathsf{SMURF.Eval}$ is not a polynomial-time algorithm, this is not a problem since it is only used for the security definition.

-## Non-succinct SMURF from multilinear maps
+## Non-succinct SMURF

-Here, we describe the [scheme from above](#idea-bls-with-multilinear-maps) in more detail.
+We construct a non-succinct SMURF from multilinear maps, as [intuited above](#idea-bls-with-multilinear-maps).

 Let $g$ be the generator for $\Gr$, which admits an $n$-multilinear map[^higher-than-n] $e$, as defined [above](#preliminaries).
 We construct a **non-succinct** SMURF as follows: